Theodore M. Riley: Early life and education

-Theodore Myers Riley (June 9, 1842 - December 1, 1914) was a prominent American Anglo-Catholic priest, author, and seminary professor born in Carlisle, Pennsylvania.
-A Civil War deserter from the Union Army, he was made a deacon on June 28, 1863, in the Episcopal Diocese of New York.
-(Riley enlisted on December 31, 1862, in the 151st Infantry Division, mustered on January 5, 1863, and deserted on February 16, 1863.)
+Theodore Myers Reily (Dickinson spelling) attended Carlisle High School and Dickinson College prior to entering theological seminary in New York.
+He was a student at the General Theological Seminary in New York City from 1861-1863; and was made a deacon on June 28, 1863, in the Episcopal Diocese of New York.
 He was ordained to the priesthood, also in the Diocese of New York, by Bishop Horatio Potter in 1866.
 He was a graduate of the General Theological Seminary.